Soccer-Man City outclass Real Madrid to reach Champions League final

 Adds details

-MANCHESTER, England, May 17 (Reuters) - Manchester City marched into the Champions League final for the second time in three seasons after outclassing holders Real Madrid 4-0 for a 5-1 aggregate victory at a raucous Etihad Stadium on Wednesday.
+MANCHESTER, England, May 17 (Reuters) - This time Manchester City left nothing to chance as they demolished Real Madrid 4-0 to march into the Champions League final for the second time in three seasons with a 5-1 aggregate victory at a raucous Etihad Stadium on Wednesday.

-Bernardo Silva's first-half double put City in control against the 14-time European champions, while an own goal by Eder Militao after the break and a late fourth from Julian Alvarez sealed the deal for Pep Guardiola's side as they avenged last year's bitter semi-final loss.
+A semi-final delicately poised after an electrifying 1-1 draw in the Bernabeu turned into a rout as Pep Guardiola's City slickers dispatched the Spanish giants with consummate ease.

-With Inter Milan awaiting in the final, City will now be huge favourites to finally deliver the trophy Abu Dhabi's Sheikh Mansour has craved since buying the club in 2008, having lost to Chelsea two years ago.
+Bernardo Silva's first-half double gave City control and the hosts took gleeful revenge for last season's heartbreaking semi-final loss to the 14-time champions with Manuel Akanji credited with City's third and Julian Alvarez adding a forth.

-City are now unbeaten in 26 home matches in the competition and that run was never in danger once Portuguese midfielder Silva whipped a shot past Thibaut Courtois in the 23rd minute and then headed his side's second in the 37th.
+With Inter Milan in the final, City will be favourites to deliver the trophy Abu Dhabi's Sheikh Mansour has craved since buying the club in 2008, having lost to Chelsea in the final two years ago.

-The second half was almost a formality as holders Real, bidding to win the trophy for a sixth time in 10 seasons, were outplayed by a relentless City side closing in on a treble.
+City are unbeaten in 26 home Champions League games and that run was never in danger once Portuguese midfielder Silva whipped a shot past Thibaut Courtois in the 23rd minute and then headed his side's second in the 37th.

-And there was no way back for Carlo Ancelotti's team when Kevin De Bruyne's free kick flicked off Militao in the 76th minute.
+The second half became a formality as holders Real, bidding to win the trophy for a sixth time in 10 seasons, were powerless to stop a relentless City side closing in on a treble.

-Alvarez put the icing on the cake of a memorable night for City with a clinical finish after coming on as a late replacement for Erling Haaland.
+Carlo Ancelotti's record 191st game in charge of a Champions League team became a night to forget for the wily Italian who, for once in his illustrious career, had nothing up his sleeve.

-There was an air of expectancy and tension before kickoff inside City's fortress, even more so as the clash was billed as a de-facto final with Inter, in their first final for 13 years despite a mediocre Serie A season, awaiting the winners.
+"It's a beautiful night for us.
+We knew it was going to be tough," Silva told BT Sports.
+"But to beat this Madrid team 4-0 at home, it was a wonderful.
+A wonderful feeling to be in the final again, and hopefully this time we can win it."

-The lineups were almost identical to the sizzling 1-1 draw in the Bernabeu last week, the only change being in Real's rearguard with Militao in for Antonio Rudiger.
+City launched 69 attacks, according to UEFA data, and but for some incredible saves by Real keeper Thibaut Courtois, they would have run up a much bigger score.

-Just as in the Spanish capital, City took an early stranglehold with Real barely stringing two passes together and finding it almost impossible to escape their own half.
+"The opponent was better than us by a large margin," Dani Carvajal, one of four Real starters with five Champions League titles for the club, said.
+"They were a superior opponent."

-City's pressure was relentless though and the breakthrough was not long coming with Silva whipping a left-footed shot past Courtois from the right edge of the penalty area -- City's eighth goal attempt in the opening 23 minutes.
+Expectancy and tension hung heavy in the air before kickoff inside City's fortress, even more so as the clash was billed as a de-facto final with Inter, in their first final for 13 years despite a mediocre Serie A season, awaiting the winners.

-It took Real half an hour to even mount an attack and even then, City's Kyle Walker won a sprint race with Vinicius Jr to snuff out the danger.
+City's breakthrough was not long coming though as Silva whipped a left-footed shot past Courtois -- City's eighth goal attempt in the opening 23 minutes.

-Toni Kroos, one of five current Real players to win the trophy five times with the Spanish club, then unleashed a dipping right-foot shot that City keeper Ederson, who had been a spectator, touched against the crossbar.
+It took Real half an hour to mount an attack and even then, City's Kyle Walker won a sprint race with Vinicius Jr to snuff out the danger.
+Toni Kroos then unleashed a dipping right-foot shot against the crossbar with Ederson getting a touch.

 Real needed some magic to give themselves any hope and it almost arrived six minutes after halftime when David Alaba's dipping free kick was acrobatically saved by Ederson.